HaoboLongway/Easy_puzzles/Haoni.md

 Something else:
 + Welcome!
 + The programming language is unlimited(p.s.
 Because I usually use Python, maybe `@lru_cache` can benefit a lot when applying recursion)
++ Don't be afarid to push your own code here.